 Accounts payable automation solutions help standardize, and will scan invoices and capture information securely.
 They'll also prompt those responsible to progress their steps in a timely fashion.

 Not only does this help take the anguish out of accounts payable, but it could also save your business money.
-According to Beanworks, the big savings come through early payments and discounts, staffing resources, and check processing and mailing time.
+According to Quadient, the big savings come through early payments and discounts, staffing resources, and check processing and mailing time.

 Plus, it’ll keep your relationships with suppliers hunky dory.